UPenn-CIT599/final-project-team-14-philly-phelons/README.md

 2. Unzip and open in Eclipse.

 ## How to run in Eclipse:
-1. In Eclipse, run the `AppViewer.java` class.
+1. In Eclipse, add both jcommon and jfreechart to the project's Build Path.
+2. Run the `AppViewer.java` class to run the program.

 ## Results for Most Frequent Crime in the league selected by user
 ![Image1](https://github.com/UPenn-CIT599/final-project-team-14-philly-phelons/blob/master/Test_Run_Result_1.JPG)